My Story.

 Mover & Groover Since Day One.

-I wanted to be right there, centre stage, singing and dancing, creating a whole load of noise and trying to force my younger brother into a costume.
-“Passionate,” Dad would say.
+I wanted to be right there, centre stage, singing and dancing, creating a whole load of noise.
 I really didn't give two shits about what I was doing and who I was doing it in front of.
-A free spirit…a nightmare… but a ball of energy.

 It's funny because I don't really know when things started to change?